sankalp1999/DSA_problems/README.md

 ## Online Tests for internship (Not placement)
 7th August
+I will add CF problems - more implementation and greedy problems.

 I have solved a lot of questions on LC/IB and have missed two OTs by offbyone errors/changing approach and MSFT by not reading constrains properly and panicking.

 - Sleep well.
+- Don't hurry or rush through problems.
+Think hard.
 - Very uncertain.
 Could be very standard questions or could be weird questions not remotely similar to LC/IB
 - Sometimes, they may be simple implementation/ thinking problem.
 - Luck plays a huge factor.
 Someone getting through might not be very superior to you.